circleci/circleci-docs/jekyll/_docs/parameterized-builds.md

 Build parameters allow you to use your functional test build against different targets on each run.

-The current implementation is intentionally basic, the idea is to find out what you build and how you would like to build it so we can iterate quickly before stabilizing the API.
+The current implementation is intentionally basic, we welcome feedback if there is added functionality you would like to see.
-As such, either the API or how parameters are exposed during a build could change during the early-access period.
-We'll communicate any changes before rolling them out.

 Note: all the examples use `bash` and `curl` but there is nothing to stop you using your favourite HTTP library in your language of choice.